How Hard Is The Real Estate Exam? (7 Proven Tips To Pass)

-While you can take your pre-licensing course online, the real estate exam itself will typically be held in person with a third party proctor.
-However, there are some states that allow you to take it online.
-Check with your state’s real estate commission to see what your options are.
+While you can take your pre-licensing course online, the real estate exam will typically be held in person with a third-party proctor.
+However, some states allow you to take it online.
+Check with your state’s real estate commission to see your options.

-The real estate exam is split in to two parts: a state specific section and general real estate section.
+The real estate exam is split into two parts: a state-specific section and a general real estate section.
 Each one is multiple choice.
-The state section is around 60 to 80 multiple choice questions, and the general one is around 80 to 100.
+The state section is around 60 to 80 multiple-choice questions, and the general one is around 80 to 100.

-The real estate exam fee varies depending on what state you are in, but it typically won’t be more than $50.
+The real estate exam fee varies depending on your state, but it typically won’t be more than $50.

-There are three main testing centers that host the real estate exam: PSI Exams Online, AMP Testing Center, and Pearson Vue.
+Three main testing centers host the real estate exam: PSI Exams Online, AMP Testing Center, and Pearson Vue.
 These centers have hundreds of locations across the country that you can choose from.
-You can schedule your test at one of these locations once you qualify to take the exam.
-Your state’s real estate commission will have more information about where and when your exam will take place.
+Once you qualify for the exam, you can schedule your test at one of these locations.
+Your state’s real estate commission will have more information about where and when your exam will occur.

 How long is the real estate exam?

-Usually, you are given anywhere between 90 minutes and three and a half hours to complete both the state and national sections of the real estate exam, depending on what state you are in.
+Usually, you are given anywhere between 90 minutes and three and a half hours to complete the state and national sections of the real estate exam, depending on your state.

 Would You Like To Partner With Me?